hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Replacing components as a pre-adoption step

-If you're not quite ready to replace your existing tables with this component, you can totally try out a pre-adoption spike with just the components themselves.
-It's a little more typing but it should give you an idea of what will work for you.
+If you’re not quite ready to replace your existing tables with this component, you can totally try out a pre-adoption spike with just the components themselves.
+It’s a little more typing but it should give you an idea of what will work for you.

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->